 - Citizen Science efforts in which volunteers help scientists collect data that contribute to our better understanding the A-B Wilderness.

-- Artists-in-Residence — short stays at Forest Service cabins that provide Wilderness inspiration for the selected artists.
+- Artists-in-Residence — creative stays at Forest Service cabins that provide Wilderness inspiration for a few chosen artists each summer.

-- The Absaroka-Beartooth Atlas — A recent project that overlays essays and artwork on pertinent themes onto geographical maps of the A-B Wilderness.
+- The Absaroka-Beartooth Atlas — An upcoming publication that overlays essays and artwork onto geographical maps highlighting pertinent themes to the A-B Wilderness.

-- Replacing faded Wilderness Signs with the Custer Gallatin National Forest.
+- Replacing faded Wilderness Signs around the Custer Gallatin National Forest.

 Sign up for our projects.
 If you have any questions, ask us!